michelhilg/data-engineering-tlc-data/README.md

 The New York City Taxi and Limousine Commission (TLC), created in 1971, is the agency responsible for licensing and regulating New York City's Medallion (Yellow) taxi cabs, for-hire vehicles (community-based liveries, black cars and luxury limousines), commuter vans, and paratransit vehicles.

 This project uses open-source datasets from the NYC TLC by technology providers authorized under the Taxicab & Livery Passenger Enhancement Programs (TPEP/LPEP).
-The datasets could be checked on: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page.
+The datasets could be checked at: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page.

+Note: This project was made first locally and then added to git.

 ## 3. Repository Structure